eModbus/Smartdose/Extras/README.md

 W:    1.00000
 ```

-To set a specific value, you have to add it behind the category letter:
+To set a specific factor, you have to add a measured value behind the category letter:
 ```
-micha@LinuxBox:~/Smartdose$ ./Smartdose Gosund02 FACTOR W 1.04
+micha@LinuxBox:~/Smartdose$ ./Smartdose Gosund02 ADJUST W 62.4
 Using 192.168.178.51:502:1
-micha@LinuxBox:~/Smartdose$ ./Smartdose Gosund02 FACTOR
+micha@LinuxBox:~/Smartdose$ ./Smartdose Gosund02 ADJUST
 Using 192.168.178.51:502:1
 Correction factors:
 V:    1.02000